Lise Davidsen: Career

 In 2017, Davidsen made her debut at Glyndebourne, singing the title role in Strauss's Ariadne auf Naxos, gave her first recital at Wigmore Hall, and gave her first performance at the BBC Proms.
 She has also performed at the Zurich Opera House, Vienna State Opera, Aix-en-Provence Festival, Royal Opera House, Teatro Colón, and the Bavarian State Opera.
 During the 2017–18 season, she was an artist-in-residence with the Bergen Philharmonic Orchestra.
-She made her debut at the Metropolitan Opera, New York, in the leading role of Lisa in Tchaikovsky's The Queen of Spades in November 2019.
+In 2019, she made her debut at the Metropolitan Opera, New York, in the leading role of Lisa in Tchaikovsky's The Queen of Spades.

-Davidsen debuted on 10 May 2021 at La Scala when the opera house reopened after a six-month shutdown due to the COVID-19 pandemic.
-She delivered interpretations of arias by Henry Purcell, Richard Wagner, Richard Strauss, Giuseppe Verdi and Tchaikovsky.
+Davidsen debuted on 10 May 2021 at La Scala when the opera house reopened after having shut down due to the COVID-19 pandemic.
+She sang arias by Tchaikovsky, Henry Purcell, Richard Wagner, Richard Strauss, and Giuseppe Verdi.

 On 9 September 2023, Davidsen closed out the Last Night of the Proms as the vocal soloist.
-She had been scheduled to fill this role in 2022, but the event was cancelled that year following the death of Queen Elizabeth II.
+She had been scheduled to fill this role in 2022, but the event was canceled that year following the death of Queen Elizabeth II.

-Davidsen appeared as Leonora in the Metropolitan Opera's new production of Verdi's La forza del destino, which opened on 26 February 2024.
-She is slated to sing Brünnhilde in Yuval Sharon's new Ring Cycle at the Metropolitan Opera, starting in the 2026–27 season.
+Davidsen appeared as Leonora in the Metropolitan Opera's production of Verdi's La forza del destino (directed by Mariusz Treliński) that opened on 26 February 2024.
+In March 2026, she starred in the Met's production of Wagner's Tristan und Isolde directed by Yuval Sharon, which New York Times critic Joshua Barone called "the event of the season".
+Her collaboration with Sharon and the Met is scheduled to continue with a new production of Wagner's Ring Cycle with Davidsen as Brünnhilde.
+She will open the Met's 2026-2027 season with a house role debut in Verdi's Macbeth.

+On June 5, 2026, at Carnegie Hall, Davidsen gave a performance of Schubert Lieder, accompanied by James Baillieu on piano.